Is That a Periscope Sticking Out of Your Head?

 We all have an instinctual periscope.
 Something pushes your buttons and it is ‘periscope up!’
 Don’t feel bad about this because it is an invaluable ally and teacher!

-That is the Gist of this email.
+That is the theme of this article.
 Do you need to put your periscope down, and more importantly can you?

-Can you notice and embrace impatience, breathe for a while and settle back into patience and ease?
+Can you notice and embrace impatience, breathe for a while and settle back into patience and ease cialis priser?

 If you have a minute, there are two more opportunities I would like to share.

 There is another way to look at this whole thing.
 Imagine you and I are walking through a Halloween haunted house and we have to share a flashlight.
-Every creak of a floor board, every unexpected gust of air or brush against our bodies has you and I fighting over who gets to point the flashlight at the ghosts and Zombies.
+Every creak of a floorboard, every unexpected gust of air or brush against our bodies will have you and me fighting over who gets to point the flashlight at the ghosts and zombies.
 Over and over again, moment by moment we try to cooperate at keeping the light on our biggest fears.

-Just like a periscope can only see a VERY small part of the horizon a flashlight can only point at a small part of a room or a small part of your life.
-This of course leaves the space behind you to fill with whatever horrors you can imagine… EEEECK!!!
+Just like a periscope can only see a VERY small part of the horizon, a flashlight can only point at a small part of a room or a small part of your life.
+This, of course, leaves the space behind you to fill with whatever horrors you can imagine… EEEK!!!